Features and Architecture

 Micro-ROS comes under the same permissive license as ROS 2, which is Apache License 2.0.
 This applies to the micro-ROS client library, the middleware layer, and tools.

-When creating a project with an underlying RTOS, please take into account the license(s) of the RTOS project or vendor.
+When creating a project with an underlying RTOS, please take into account the license(s) of the RTOS project or vendor as further explained on the license page.

 ✔ Vibrant community and ecosystem (...)